-In N. Katherine Hayles book How We Became Posthuman, she suggests that one of the cultural struggles emerging in the post-human discourse is the shift between two structuring binaries: presence / absence and pattern / randomness.
+In N. Katherine Hayles book How We Became Posthuman, she suggests that one of the cultural struggles emerging in the post-human discourse is the shift between two structuring binaries: presence/absence and pattern/randomness.
+Coming from the background being the daughter of a Simi Valley concrete contractor, she had much of her background shaped by his teachings.
 She argues that the floating signifier theorized by Lacan, one based on the anxiety-ridden divide between presence and absence is being overshadowed by what she calls a flickering signifier.
-The flickering signifier is characterized by the pattern / randomness binary.
-In other words, linguistic meaning is comprised primarily through the formation of patterns (information on networks, code, the apperance of intelligence in machines).
+The flickering signifier is characterized by the pattern/randomness binary.
+In other words, linguistic meaning is comprised primarily through the formation of patterns (information on networks, code, the appearance of intelligence in machines).
 These things are not necessarily present, but they form patterns to suggest presence.

 Before going any further, I should describe what she means by post-human: